Greensboro Groove

 The Greensboro Groove are a professional women's basketball franchise set to compete in the inaugural season of the UpShot League, a new women’s developmental/professional basketball league in the United States.
 The team is based in Greensboro, North Carolina.

 History

 The franchise was unveiled in October 2025 as part of the first wave of teams in the UpShot League.

+On December 8, 2025, the UpShot League announced the opening weekend matchups for each team.
+Greensboro is scheduled to open its season on May 15–16, 2026, against the Savannah Steel.

 Coach

 Janice M. Washington was appointed as the head coach in October 2025.
 Washington brings nearly two decades of collegiate coaching experience, including leading Lincoln University (Pennsylvania) to back‑to‑back CIAA North Division titles, and previous coaching roles at Daytona State College and Campbell University.

 Name

 The team name, "Groove," and its branding were designed to reflect cultural elements associated with Greensboro.
-The logo features a shield and uses colors referred to by the team as "cool green" and "new blue.
+The logo uses colors referred to by the team as "cool green" and "new blue.